- OLS Language Assessment (mandatory)

-Participation in the language assessment is mandatory.
-The results do not prevent students from taking part in the Erasmus+ exchange programme, but they can be used to recommend linguistic support.
+Participation in the language assessment is mandatory, except for native speakers.
+The results do not prevent students from taking part in the Erasmus+ exchange programme, but they can recommend linguistic support.

 How does the language assessment work and who is it for?

-The OLS language assessment is mandatory for all participants to Erasmus+ mobility activities of at least two months (studies/traineeships) with one of the following languages as the main language of instruction or work, with the exception of native speakers.
+The OLS language assessment is mandatory for all participants to Erasmus+ mobility activities of at least two months (studies/traineeships) with one of the following languages as the main language of instruction or work, except for native speakers.

 What are the assessment steps?

-Participants must complete the first language assessment before the mobility to assess their language competences.
-For higher education students, taking the OLS language assessment before their departure is a pre-requisite for the mobility, except if duly justified.
-Assessment results do not prevent participants from taking part in the mobility programme, but can be used by the sending institution/coordinating organisation to identify the participants most in need of linguistic support.
+Participants must complete the first language assessment before the mobility to assess their language competencies.
+For higher education students, taking the OLS language assessment before departure is a prerequisite for mobility, except if duly justified.
+Assessment results do not prevent participants from taking part in the mobility programme.
+Still, the sending institution/coordinating organisation can still use it to identify the participants most in need of linguistic support.

 Based on their language proficiency, participants may have the opportunity to access the OLS learning platform to follow an online language course before and during their mobility period.

-At the end of their mobility period, participants will be requested to take a second assessment to assess the progress made.
+At the end of their mobility period, participants will be required to take a second assessment to assess their progress, except if the student received the highest score for the first assessment (C2 level).

 Participating in the course is voluntary, so participants are not obligated to finish the course.
 Feel free to email us if you would like to have access to a course.